 (2) A reference under subsection (1) relating to the disqualification of a safety and health representative may be made by —

-(a) his or her employer;
+(a) his or her employer; or

 (b) a relevant employee; or

 (c) the Commissioner.

 (3) If, upon a reference under subsection (1), the Tribunal is satisfied that grounds for the disqualification of the safety and health representative exist, the Tribunal may disqualify him or her for a specified period, or permanently, from holding office as a safety and health representative.